pavel-perina/reaction-diffusion-cpp/README.md

 Data are 32bit float and two images are updated in each iteration.
 One test batch consists of 2000 iterations.
 This gives 2000x2x4x1280x720 bytes processed per iteration - each batch processes 14.74GB of data (yes, exacly one million floppy discs!).
 Doing so in 560ms means data throughput of 26GB/s.
 According to various sources (e.g. https://www.cpu-monkey.com/en/cpu-amd_ryzen_9_5900x) memory bandwidth is 48-56GB/s.
 Using just two CPU cores and AVX code is almost enough.
 4 cores seem optimal.
 Above that slow algorithms have some benefits, fast ones are getting worse and difference between 3 and 24 threads negligible.

+(Not so) surprisingly, GCC code is fastest, Clang is 2nd, Microsoft C++ compiler is the worst.

 # ChangeLog

+### v0.7

+* Improvement in CMakeLists.txt
+* Linux, FreeBSD compatibility

 ### v0.6